Postal and registered address

 - Call the events team on +44 (0)20 7847 2528

 As Sponsorship Director of the ACT Denis is responsible for establishing a sustainable sponsorship strategy, managing the sponsorship function, developing strategic commercial relationships and maximising opportunities across all platforms and product formats, including publications, events and online.
 The development of sponsorship has helped the ACT enable and support treasury professionals throughout their career, raising the profile of the profession and growing its influence.
 Denis has worked at the ACT since 2002.

 Head of Global Events

 Sarah joined the ACT in June 2013 as Events Operations Manager and was appointed as Head of Global Events in December 2015.
 Sarah is responsible for ensuring the events department delivers an excellent, topical and innovative programme consisting of 35+ events per year.
 Events range from breakfast briefings and medium/large scale conferences to exhibitions, webinars and dinners.
 Events are held across the UK, Europe, UAE and Asia.

 Gemma leads the events logistics team and is responsible for the delivery of a diverse portfolio ranging from breakfast briefings, webinars, conferences and dinners– including ACT Annual Conference, ACT Annual Dinner and a growing number of international events.

-Lenise is part of the event logistics team and is responsible for the delivery of a range of events from breakfast briefings, webinars, dinners, awards and conferences – including the ACT Europe Conference.
-Lenise supports the Events Operations Manager on the delivery of the ACT Middle East Annual Conference, ACT Annual Conference and a growing number of international events.
+Lenise is part of the event logistics team and is responsible for the delivery of a range of events from breakfast briefings, webinars, dinners, awards and conferences – including the ACT Europe Conference and ACT Middle East Annual Summit.
+Lenise supports the Global Events Operations Manager on the delivery of the ACT Annual Conference and a growing number of international events.

 Employer Relations Manager